Page Reviewed / Updated - Apr. 2015

 Typically, a pre-determined amount to set to be paid to care providers on a monthly basis.
 However, lump sums are also available to pay off incurred debt to care providers.
 The care providers and monthly amounts can be changed at any time given 30 days notice.

 Policyholders and their families usually receive between 20% - 50% of the face value of the life insurance policy.
 The average amount received is 35%.
 This percentage is nearly always higher than would be received in a life settlement or by taking the cash surrender value of the policy.

 In order to maintain future Medicaid eligibility, it is important to make sure the legal paperwork has been done correctly, individuals are only paid for the hours they work, they are paid the market rate and taxes are paid on the income they receive.
-For more information, complete the form below or call 1-561-886-4638.
+For more information, complete the form below.

-There are no fees associated with the Assurance Benefit Plan program.
+There are no fees associated with the Life Care Funding program.
 However, when determining the true cost of the program one must consider that participants typically receive 20% - 50% of the death benefit amount.
 Therefore to determine the true cost of the program, participants must consider the expected lifespan of the policyholder and the monthly premium payment amounts they would be required to make for the remainder of their lives.

 Life insurance policyholders that are interested in applying for this program should be prepared to provide the following information.

 -Copy of the life insurance policy